 Jesus defines it as greatness.

-Question: Do you know someone for whom a lack of selfishness makes them great?
+Tell me what you think: Do you know someone for whom a lack of selfishness makes them great?
 To leave a comment, just click here.